Playable

 Drip

 A dreamlike ball platformer created in one week for the C.H.A.I.N. collaboration.
 My task was to create a sequel to a first-person hospital game.
 To meet the deadline, I used Grasshopper for procedural level design, creating a large, open dreamscape where the player floats downwards.
-This parametric approach allowed me to efficiently place collectibles, asteroids, and hazardous tentacles along splines with random variation, directing the player's movement through the vast space.
+This parametric approach allowed me to efficiently place collectibles, asteroids, and hazardous tentacles along splines with random variation, directing the player's movement through the space.

 Minotaur

-Minotaur is a simple game experience that served as my earliest experiment with embedded analytics.
-For this project, I built a system that records play sessions and sends summary data back to a Clowder server.
+Minotaur is a digital marble maze inspired by the classic BRIO Labyrinth board game, where players tilt a board to navigate a ball around holes.
+It also served as my earliest experiment with embedded analytics—I built a system that records play sessions and sends summary data to a Clowder data repository.
 This work enabled long-term data collection, and the results from over three years and thousands of play sessions are analyzed in this report.

 The Madvent Calendar